liweitianux/chandra-acis-analysis/mass_profile/README.md

 TODO
 ----
+* to add compilation macro to make pgplot and X11 optional
 * to merge the scripts/tools for single-beta and double-beta SBP models (to reduce code duplications)
 * the uncertainties/errors calculation **maybe** inappropriate/problematic